ZakariyeAden/WeekendReduxFeedbackLoop/README.md

 Your project description goes here.
 What problem did you solve?
 How did you solve it?

+- I noticed in the action.payload in the logs it was showing multiple inputs with One Reducer.Also displaying the same from the logs
+- I made multiple reducers but I believe there should still be a way to make it work with one Reducer

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).